jliyon23/torolandmunnar/ADMIN_SETUP.md

 3. Get your project URL and anon key from Settings > API

 #### Create Database Tables

+**IMPORTANT:** For the complete database schema including rooms, activities, testimonials, and team members, run the SQL commands from `ADMIN_DATABASE_EXTENDED.sql` file.

+You can also run the original setup SQL below, then add the extended tables separately:

 Run these SQL commands in your Supabase SQL Editor: